Tenda-M/Baker-s_Heart-/README.md

 <summary>Steps to create a new repository.</summary>
 The [Code Institute's Python Essential Template](https://github.com/Code-Institute-Org/python-essentials-template) was used to create a terminal for my Python file to generate it's output.

-To utilize this template, adhere to these steps:
+To utilise this template, adhere to these steps:
 1. Sign in to [GitHub](https://github.com/) or register for a new account.
 2. Go to the Python template repository provided above.
 3. Select '**Use this template**' -> '**Create a new repository**'.